-In 2023 we had three new teachers at the school and lots of events planned.
+In 2024 we had two new teachers at the school and lots of events planned.
 We had fun excursions to go to, even an overnight camp for Years 5 and 6.

-The whole school went by bus to Riverwood Downs for an Aboriginal culture day and we were all in teams like on Survivor.
+The whole school went by bus to LARA aged Care Facility to spread Christmas cheer and entertain the residents with a concert.
 We also got to go to the Dungog show- we saw some of the students from our school riding in the horse events and our artwork was on display in the pavilion.
 Some people even entered the produce section with crazy carrots and vegetables on display.

-We had a teacher just for choir if we were interested and we put on Christmas carols at the end of the year.
+We had a teacher just for choir if we were interested and we put on an Art Show at the end of the year.
 We even sung after school in the main street at the Dowling Street Christmas fair.
 Our families came along to watch.
 We got to meet our buddies and have mornings with them in Term 4.
-Our school captains led our assemblies and went to the ANZAC DAY ceremony at the RSL and our leaders came back on a Saturday for the Remembrance day service also at the RSL.

-We finished the year with our end of year awards and had our Year 6 farewell going bowling for the day at Raymond Terrace.
+Our school captains led our assemblies and went to the ANZAC DAY and Remembrance Day ceremonies at the RSL.
+We finished the year with our end of year awards and had our Year 6 farewell with a great dinner and then we were joined by the whole school for a disco.
 It was lots of fun.
-We would like to thank the teachers for all the great times we had at St Joseph's and we are all looking forward to high school in 2024.
+We would like to thank the teachers for all the great times we had at St Joseph's, and we are all looking forward to high school in 2025.